AlessandroSaviolo/AlessandroSaviolo.github.io/_pages/AutoTune.md

 <figure>
   <img src="/images/autotune_1.jpeg" alt="Our quadrotor flies a time-optimal trajectory with speeds over 50 km/h." style="width:100%">
   <figcaption>Figure 1.
-Our quadrotor flies a time-optimal trajectory with speeds over 50 km/h.</figcaption>
+Our quadrotor flies a time-optimal trajectory with speeds over 50 km/h.
+We automatically find a controller configuration that can fly such a high-speed maneuver with a novel sampling-based method called AutoTune.
+To get a better sense of the speed achieved by the quadrotor, please watch the supplementary movie.</figcaption>
 </figure>

 ## Abstract